rkulla/dotfiles/README.md

    - `Port Manager` Commands: *Kill Processed listening on port*, *Show ports in menu"
    - `Todo List`

+#### Scripts

+I map hotkeys to run my local bash scripts.

+In Settings>Extensions>Script Commands` click Add Directories, then add ~/.config/raycast/scripts/sc.sh and mkdir that locally and put my bash scripts in there and make them executable.
+Example of calling ~/bin/sc:

+    #!/bin/bash
+    # Required parameters:
+    # @raycast.schemaVersion 1
+    # @raycast.title Secure Copy Clipboard
+    # @raycast.mode silent

+    "$HOME/bin/sc  # Runs this existing bash script

+Note that the comments in the raycast/scripts/sc.sh file seem to be required, and/or restart Raycast, before it will detect the script.
+It will then show the script under `Settings>Extensions>Script Commands` so you can add a hotkey to it.
+I map it to HYPER+S

 #### Snippets:

 Note: MacOS can kinda do this natively in keyboard shortcut settings > text replacement, but not as well.